deNBI/cloud-user-docs/wiki/cloud_admin/identity_provider.md

 This document is intended for system administrators who would like to register their identity provider for Elixir AAI.
 AAI delegates the process of registration, authentication and the defining of access rules to different parties:
-Universities as an example are responsible for registration and authentication of members and services like e-Learning systems provide the rules for accessing the service.
+Universities as an example are responsible for registration and authentication of members.
+Services like e-Learning systems provide the rules for accessing the service.
 This federated concept shows multiple benefits to services and identity providers such as

 * Services do not have to provide or implement an authentication and authorization system on its own.